NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Adds top margin to space the inline container from previous content.

 ## 11. **Inline Card Styling**

-Apply specific styles to our inline-card class elements by adding the CSS code below.
+Apply specific styles and display properties to the inline-card class.

+- [ ]  Next, add the CSS code below to apply these specific styles.

 ```css
 .inline-card {